 There is no hard date yet for restoration completion.
 The Chesapeake Bay Watershed Agreement goal is to restore native oyster habitat and populations in 10 tributaries by 2025.
 The timeline is dependent upon funding.
 Congress determines if the Corps is in the budget for oyster restoration and how much funding it will receive.
-The oyster restoration program was not in the fiscal 2019 budget.

 Is oyster restoration working in Maryland?

 Through the interagency partnership, more than a billion oysters have been planted in the Harris Creek Sanctuary since 2011.
 The 2017 Oyster Reef Monitoring Report provides data and analysis that show that 100 percent of reefs constructed in the Harris Creek Oyster Sanctuary in 2014 and monitored in 2017 meet the requirements for oyster density (at least 15 oysters per square meter) and biomass.

 Monitoring of the Virginia sites restored by the Corps Norfolk District and partners has shown that many of the Great Wicomico and Lynnhaven River sanctuary oyster reefs are exceeding the accepted target for successful oyster restoration.